Japan urges nightclubs to act to stem coronavirus spikes | Health

 Japan urges nightclubs to act to stem coronavirus spikes

 Japanese host and hostess clubs must act quickly to ensure they abide by rules to stop the spread of the novel coronavirus after nightlife districts became new hot spots in a resurgence of infections, the economy minister said on Friday.
-The call from Yasutoshi Nishimura, tasked with leading Japan's pandemic response, comes after Tokyo reported a record daily high of 224 new infections on Thursday.
+The call from Yasutoshi Nishimura, tasked with leading Japan's pandemic response, comes as Tokyo reported a record daily high of more than 240 new infections on Friday, public broadcaster NHK said.

 Infections in the capital have been creeping up since the government lifted a state of emergency about a month ago, with the notorious Kabukicho red-light district becoming a major source of cases.
 "We need to take steps quickly," Nishimura told reporters.